-- Advanced ESG used in the fundamental analysis and in the selection of equity investments: the investment team applies synthetised internal fundamental analysis to obtain a proprietary overall "Quality rating". - The Sub-fund's average external ESG Score - The Sub-fund's carbon intensity2 - The policy of normative exclusions: the Sub-fund does not invest in companies that have failed to respect the United Nations Global Compact and/or OECD Guidelines for Multinational Enterprises, or companies on the Sustainalytics Watchlist where this status has been confirmed by the committee for surveillance of controversies following an internal review. - Exclusion / non-investment in companies exposed to severe (i.e. level 5) controversies according to Sustainalytics analysis and confirmed internally during a review by the Committee for Surveillance of Controversies.
-Surveillance may be accompanied by a lively dialogue with issuers exposed to serious (level 4) controversies3. - The Sub-fund's policy of sectoral exclusions: coal, tobacco, controversial arms, civilian firearms, pornography, unconventional fossil fuels (except for North American fracking oil & gas). - Publication of voting reports for the Sub-fund within the regulatory deadlines: the Sub-fund has committed to systematically4 participating in voting at the companies in which it has invested and applying the Asset Management Company's own voting policy with respect to governance, social and environmental responsibility. - Publication of reports concerning our traceable ESG dialogue-engagement with the companies in which we have invested, with emphasis on: - Awareness of ESG best practices, regular discussions on ESG questions with identification of potential factors of value creation and/or risks (notably in terms of their impact on global warming); - Close attention to / surveillance of issuers whose transparency with respect to ESG practices (especially those related to climate change) is considered unsatisfactory.
+- The Sub-fund's carbon intensity3 - The policy of normative exclusions: the Sub-fund does not invest in companies that have failed to respect the United Nations Global Compact and/or OECD Guidelines for Multinational Enterprises, or companies on the Sustainalytics Watchlist where this status has been confirmed by the Committee for Surveillance of Controversies following an internal review. - Exclusion / non-investment in companies exposed to severe (i.e. level 5) controversies according to Sustainalytics analysis and confirmed internally during a review by the Committee for Surveillance of Controversies.
+Surveillance may be accompanied by a lively dialogue with issuers exposed to serious (level 4) controversies4. - The Sub-fund's policy of sectoral exclusions: coal, tobacco, controversial arms, civilian firearms, pornography, unconventional fossil fuels (except for North American fracking oil & gas). - Voting reports for the Sub-fund published within the regulatory deadlines: the Sub-fund has committed to systematically5 participating in voting at the companies in which it has invested and applying the Asset Management Company's own voting policy with respect to governance, social and environmental responsibility. - Publication of reports concerning our traceable ESG dialogue-engagement with the companies in which we have invested, with emphasis on: - Awareness of ESG best practices, regular discussions on ESG questions with identification of potential factors of value creation and/or risks (notably in terms of their impact on global warming); - Close attention to / surveillance of issuers whose transparency with respect to ESG practices (especially those related to climate change) is considered unsatisfactory.